Designers-Hub-Info/Kaya-Studios/README.md

+# Kaya Studios
+A modern e-commerce platform for ethnic wear.

+## Features
+- Sarees Collection
+- Suits Collection
+- Co-ords Collection

+## Technical Stack
-# React + Vite
+- React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+- This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:
+### Plugins

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+- @vitejs/plugin-react uses Babel for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- @vitejs/plugin-react-swc uses SWC for Fast Refresh